udayxgoel/simon-game/README.md

 ## Usage

-You can also play the Simon game directly from the GitHub Pages link.
+You can also play the Simon game online directly from this link -

 ## Contributing